FrozenCrash/Task/user-stories.md

    if user exists?
       if current user is admin?
          load product

+         if product loaded?
             apply new product params
             validate product

             if product valid?
                update product in database
                return response with 204 code
             else
                return response with 422 code and validation errors in response body else
+            return 404 response with empty response body else
          return 404 response with empty response body else